ACCESS-NRI/access-om3-configs/documentation/docs/pages/IceShelves.md

 ### Truncating a global setup
 One of the easiest ways to set up a pan-Antarctic configuration is to truncate a global OM3 configuration.
 Detailed step-by-step instructions are provided [here](https://github.com/claireyung/access-om3-configs/blob/8km_jra_ryf_obc2-sapphirerapid-Charrassin-newparams-rerun-Wright-spinup-accessom2IC-yr9/panantarctic_instructions.md) but the main steps involve:

-1. Cloning the global model at desired resolution, and creating a new branch
+1. Cloning a global model at desired resolution, and creating a new branch.
+The global model at the desired resolution may not exist and, in this case, you will need to create one first.

 2. Truncating netcdf files from the global model using `ncks` and ensuring buth supergrid and normal grid y coordinates are correct/match